Home » Blog » Asia » Thailand Travel Guide » How To Get A Visa For Thailand

 Thailand has introduced the eVisa for certain nationalities to make entering Thailand even easier.
 Make sure you apply ahead of time, as the processing time to get an eVisa is about 2 working days.

-The E-VOA lets you fill out all documents required to enter Thailand ahead of time and fast tracks you on your arrival in Thailand as you can simply skip the lines to receive you visa on arrival stamp into your passport.
+The E-VOA lets you fill out all documents required to enter Thailand ahead of time and fast tracks you on your arrival in Thailand as you can simply skip the lines to receive your visa on arrival stamp into your passport.

-This visa is only valid for 15 days with no extensions possible and a perfect choice if you’re planning a shorter holiday in Thailand and then want to continue your adventures around other countries in Southeast Asia.
+This visa is only valid for 15 days with no extensions possible and is a perfect choice if you’re planning a shorter holiday in Thailand and then want to continue your adventures around other countries in Southeast Asia.
+On arrival in Thailand, you will also pay THB 2,000 (USD66) to enter the country.

 NonImmigrant Visa